Understand Git history

 git pull origin master

-master branch in the local repo is now pointing to this new commit.
+and the master branch in my local repo moves to that commit.

 Understand branch history

 Now I want to make a change to my code.
 It’s common to have multiple active branches where you’re working on different features in parallel.
 This is in stark contrast to CVCS where new branches are heavy and rarely created.
 The first step is to checkout to a new branch using the following command:

 git checkout -b cool-new-feature

 git checkout cool-new-feature to

 begin working in the branch.

 Two branches now point to the same commit.
 I’ll make a few changes on

 cool-new-feature branch in two new commits, E and F.

 cool-new-feature branch since I made